 Working with Graduate and Undergraduate Student Research Assistants or Volunteers

 General information about Graduate Education can be obtained from the Graduate School.
 Each college and/or academic department has specific information about research requirements for graduate degrees.

 Each college, school, division, and operational unit is authorized and encouraged to utilize volunteers to assist in carrying out its programs.
 Faculty may choose to involve undergraduate students in their research and scholarship activities in either paid (OPS) or volunteer positions.
 Rule 6C1-3.0031 covers the responsibilities of the unit regarding volunteers.

-The UF Honors Program maintains an Undergraduate Research Database.
-The purpose of this database is to match undergraduates with researchers in all fields at the university.
+The Center for Undergraduate Research helps match undergraduates with researchers in all fields at the university.